History Transmitted: connect – consider – challenge

 A Conference for Professional Historians

 The historian’s job in the 21st century is richer than ever before.
 Technological advances have created new audiences with diverse needs, and allowed historians to chart and chronicle the past in ways that have never been conceived before.
-These developments in our profession have created new challenges and new learnings, which will be interrogated in this year’s Professional Historians Australia conference, hosted online on Saturday 18 and Sunday 19 September 2021.
+These developments in our profession have created new challenges and new learnings, which were interrogated in the 2021 Professional Historians Australia conference, hosted online on Saturday 18 and Sunday 19 September 2021.

-This year’s conference features a diverse range of speakers, with keynote by Professor Melanie Nolan, Director of the National Centre of Biography at the Australian National University, and General Editor of the Australian Dictionary of Biography.
-In her presentation, Professor Nolan will review the ADB’s current cultural journey amid the transition to a digital environment, the matter of diversity and the rise of transnationalism.
+The 2021 conference featured a diverse range of speakers, with keynote by Professor Melanie Nolan, Director of the National Centre of Biography at the Australian National University, and General Editor of the Australian Dictionary of Biography.
+In her presentation, Professor Nolan reviewed the ADB’s current cultural journey amid the transition to a digital environment, the matter of diversity and the rise of transnationalism.

-On day two, Dr Ian Britain, honorary senior research fellow in the School of Historical Studies at the University of Melbourne, will deliver an extended presentation on the challenges of censorship and public attitudes towards sensitive issues.
-Other discussions on navigating multiple stories in historic narratives, providing space for multiple voices in history, and challenges of interpreting historical source material will feature in the rich conference program.
+On day two, Dr Ian Britain, honorary senior research fellow in the School of Historical Studies at the University of Melbourne, delivered an extended presentation on the challenges of censorship and public attitudes towards sensitive issues.
+Other discussions on navigating multiple stories in historic narratives, providing space for multiple voices in history, and challenges of interpreting historical source material featured in the rich conference program.

-NOTE: The Conference organising committee has reviewed the changing COVID situation and decided to host an online conference format only.
-Participants who have already registered for the onsite conference have been contacted by the conference planning committee regarding changing booking to an online format.
-Please contact 2020conference@qldhistorians.org.au for more information.
+NOTE: The Conference organising committee reviewed the changing COVID situation and decided to host an online conference format only.

 Registration fees

-Professional Historians Australia is pleased to offer two bursaries to support PHA members to attend the 2021 conference.
-For details and to apply, see Apply for PHA Conference Bursary and Apply for Honest History PHA Bursary.
+Professional Historians Australia offered two bursaries to support PHA members to attend the 2021 conference.
+For details of these bursaries, see PHA Conference Bursary and Honest History PHA Bursary.

 Program: Professional Historians Australia Conference